Onyx-Protocol/Onyx/docs/1.2/core/reference/deploying-to-the-cloud.md

 aws configure
 ```

 This will install your AWS credentials to a standard location that will be accessible to the `docker-machine` command.
-Next, run Docker Machine to create a new ECW instance that will serve as your Docker Host:
+Next, run Docker Machine to create a new EC2 instance that will serve as your Docker Host:

 ```
 docker-machine create      \